 That price makes the Nexus 5 a really compelling proposition.
 It puts pressure on other premium smartphone manufacturers and potentially frees people from the tyranny of the contract.

 Better battery life is top of most people's wish lists when it comes to mobile technology and it's easily the worst thing about the Nexus 5.
-It's distinctly average.
+It's distinctly average, even with Project Volta in Lollipop.

 I'm used to a daily charging schedule already, so it's not much of a hardship, but if you're out and about for long periods, then this is the only potential deal-breaker I can see.
 The fact that you can't remove the Nexus 5 battery will exacerbate the issue for some.